lucaong/jquery-machine/README.md

   stateOne: {
     defaultState: true, // stateOne is the default state.
 Alternatively, just call the default state "defaultState"
     onEnter: function() {
       // Callback function executed when entering stateOne.
-Here 'this' is $("#myelement") },
+Here `this` is $("#myelement") },
     onExit: function() {
       // Callback function executed when exiting stateOne.
-Here 'this' is $("#myelement") },
+Here `this` is $("#myelement") },
     events: {
       // Here you define an event map, specifying the events that trigger a transition from stateOne
       // to another state in the form `event: "nextState"`.
-      click: "stateTwo", // When in stateOne and event 'click' is triggered, state transitions to stateTwo
+      click: "stateTwo", // When in stateOne and event `click` is triggered, state transitions to stateTwo
-      dblclick: "stateThree", // When in stateOne and event 'dblclick' is triggered, state transitions to stateThree "click .handle": "stateThree" // You can also specify selectors (in this case the transition
+      dblclick: "stateThree", // When in stateOne and event `dblclick` is triggered, state transitions to stateThree "click .handle": "stateThree" // You can also specify selectors (in this case the transition
                                     // to stateThree is triggered when element of class handle is clicked) }